Kadlín: History

 The first written mention of Kadlín is from 1346.
-Among the notable owners of the village were Hynek Berka of Dubá, Augustinian monastery in Bělá pod Bezdězem, or Rudolf II.
+Among the notable owners of the village were Hynek Berka of Dubá, Augustinian monastery in Bělá pod Bezdězem and Emperor Rudolf II.
 In 1445, the territory of the village was divided, and until 1849 the two parts were administered separately and had different owners.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The landmark of Kadlín is the Church of Saint James the Great.
+The main landmark of Kadlín is the Church of Saint James the Great.
 It was first mentioned in 1384.
+The original Gothic church was rebuilt in the Baroque style in 1724.

 The local municipal museum focuses on rural themes and includes an exhibition with rural technology, blacksmith's work, a collection of hoes and local field crops.

 On Hradiště hill there is an observation tower.
 It was built in 2006 in the shape of a watchtower and its height is 19 m.